ryanbarr/harvest-monster/README.md

+**As of the Path of Exile 3.19: Lake of Kalandra update, HarvestMonster no longers serves a purpose and is thus deprecated.** Thank you for your support and feedback!

 # HarvestMonster (Beta)

 HarvestMonster is a [Path of Exile](https://www.pathofexile.com/) Harvest craft management tool that helps you sell crafts on [The Forbidden Trove](https://forbiddentrove.com/).
 It is built on [Electron](https://www.electronjs.org/) with [Svelte](https://svelte.dev/), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [TypeScript](https://www.typescriptlang.org/), [Vite](https://vitejs.dev/), and [Tailwind](https://tailwindcss.com/).